 Courses in the European Union Policy Studies graduate program are divided across fall, spring, and summer semesters.
 In one year of intensive study, students complete all of the courses needed to attain a master's degree.

-Fall courses provide a foundation in the historical, political, economic, and cultural aspects of the European Union (EU).
-They acquaint students with key features of EU politics, policies, and societies, and they place contemporary Europe within broader global and transatlantic contexts.
-Students complete the following four courses in the fall:
+Fall semester coursework provides students with a foundation in the historical, political, economic, and social aspects of the European Union (EU).
+These core courses acquaint students with key features of EU politics, policy, and society.
+All students will complete the following courses:

 POSC 603 The Political Institutions of the European Union

-This course is a comprehensive consideration of the European Union’s institutions and the relationships among them.
-It analyzes the roles of the European Union’s institutions and advisory bodies and considers the ways that executive, legislative, judicial, and advisory institutions interact.
-The course also engages debates about the “democratic deficit” in Europe and considers whether changes in the Union’s institutional structure might increase the quality of European democracy.
+This course is a comprehensive consideration of the EU’s institutions and the relationships among them.
+It analyzes the roles of the EU’s institutions and advisory bodies and considers the ways that executive, legislative, judicial, and advisory institutions interact.
+The course also engages debates about the nature and limits of democracy in Europe and considers whether changes in the Union’s institutional architecture might increase the quality of European democracy.

 POSC 605 Comparative European Politics